ikt32/scripts-updates/faq.md

 These new versions are exclusive to [Patreon](https://www.patreon.com/ikt){:target="_blank"}.
 They are kept up-to-date as Rockstar releases game updates.

+### Q: I'm using the latest version, but steering doesn't work either?

+Make sure you've registered the correct steering axis.
+The configuration may detect other axes (gamepads, pedals) if they're disturbed while setting up the steering wheel axis.

+If in doubt, always re-register the axis that behaves weirdly.
+This also applies to all other axes.

+When this does not work, please contact me on Discord with `Gears.log` *and* `settings_wheel.ini` with a clear description of what's going wrong and what you already tried.

 ### Q: Does Manual Transmission work with my wheel?

 Steering wheel support works for *any* wheel that supports DirectInput!
 Any *device* that supports DirectInput